 - 5.28 Affordable housing will be distributed in largely the same way as market housing.
-This will ensure that it is primarily focused at the four main towns, where it can best serve District-wide needs in the most sustainable manner. - 5.29 Outside the four main towns, affordable housing may be delivered through neighbourhood planning or on rural exception sites, in accordance with the policies relating to its provision in the Local Plan Part 1.
+This will ensure that it is primarily focussed at the four main towns, where it can best serve District-wide needs in the most sustainable manner. - 5.29 Outside the four main towns, affordable housing may be delivered through neighbourhood planning or on rural exception sites, in accordance with the policies relating to its provision in this Local Plan.